MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization.md

 <br/>

-## Overview page
+## Capacity overview page

-The capacity utilization page offers an overview of the environment capacity, detailing their usage and providing suggestions and insights for more efficient management of automations and the desktop infrastructure.
+The capacity utilization page offers an overview of each environment capacity, detailing their usage and providing suggestions and insights for more efficient management of automations and the desktop infrastructure.

-The overview page provides:
+The overview page provides for 1) **Hosted RPA capacity** and 2) **Process capacity / Unattended RPA capacity** :
 - A breakdown of each capacity utilization (my consumption / others' consumption / capacity available / capacity in overage)
 - Insights and recommendation over compliance issues